kdp-cloud/Ontology/README.md

 ### Saving the output of the application to a file

 A user can choose to save the result of his query in a json or csv file.
-The user has specify a `output directory`, the name of the `output file` and the `format` of the output file.
+The user has to specify an `output directory`, the name of the `output file` and the `format` of the output file.

 ```bash
 ontology --i <Ontology ID> -d </Path/To/Directory/> -o <filename> -f <format = 'json' or 'csv'>